idris-lang/Idris-dev/docs/proofs/elabReflection.rst

 - holes - placeholders for terms that have not yet been filled in.
 - guesses - similar to let bindings, except with no reduction rule, so that elaboration programs can control the precise shape of terms that are under construction.

+For more information about holes and guesses see `Dependently Typed Functional Programs and their Proofs by McBride 1999`_.

 Type checker: